ccetc/CCETCNotificationBundle/Resources/doc/README.markdown

 This bundle is developed alongside our own forks of SonataAdminBundle, SonataUserBundle, FOSUserBundle, and SonataDoctrineORMAdminBundle.
 It has not been testing with the original versions of those bundles.
 It is a work in progress and has not yet been used in production.

 ## Features
+- two types of messages: notifications & tasks
+- tasks are actionable items
+- notifications and just notifications
-- Admin Interface for managing Notifications
+- SonataAdmin Dashboard Block for notifications
-- SonataAdmin Dashboard Block
+- SonataAdmin Dashboard Block for tasks
-- email notifications
+- email digest for all types of notifications
+- "My Notifications" and "My Tasks" pages

 ## Installation
 To install as a Symfony vendor, add the following lines to the file ``deps``: